Saief1999/quotes-explorer/README.md

 ### Tracing

-We Integrated openTelemetry logs using `Datadog` for the different endpoints.
+We Integrated openTelemetry traces using `Datadog` for the different endpoints.
 Also containing the `request_id` and the `client`.